 Payment history

-Payment history is the most critical factor in determining your credit score, accounting for a whopping 35%.
-Lenders want to see that you consistently pay your bills on time.
-For example, if you have a credit card bill due on the 15th of each month, making the payment before or on that date will positively impact your score.
-Pro Tip: Set up automatic payments for your bills to ensure you never miss a due date.
+Your payment history makes up 35% of your credit score.
+Lenders want to make sure you pay all your bills on time.
+For example, if you pay your credit card by the 15th each month, that will improve your credit score.
+You can set up automatic bill payments so you never miss a due date.

 Credit utilization